Elering/estfeed-datahub-docs/eng/06-agreements.md

 | `POST /api/{version}/agreement/delete` | Delete agreement                   |
 | `POST /api/{version}/agreement-bulk`   | Create multiple agreements at once |

-For a description of message structures and validations, see [Datahub description and general principles for data exchange](01-datahub-description-and-general-principles-for-data-exchange.md)

-> [!NOTE]
-> The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)

-> [!NOTE]
-> A collection of sample messages is being created

 #### Message rules

 Dependencies and rules between agreements: